gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Mobs Guide.md

 - Fishermen now have a salmon trade, which is unobtainable in certain amounts in future versions
 - Endermen could pick up snowy grass.
 They could also place it down and it would keep the state.
 If an enderman places or picks up snowy grass in a future version it simply converts to regular grass.

+**18w01a**
+- Throwing your Ender Pearl and then, reloading it, whether it is by leaving the chunks which the Ender Pearl is in or leaving and rejoining your world.
+The ender pearl will then lose its "Owner" tag, allowing for an Ownerless Enderpearl

 **18w07a**
 - Phantoms have a base attack damage of 6, which is unobtainable in future versions